YOU'VE INVENTED AN AMAZING NEW PRODUCT--

 Ideas are not patentable.
 Only manifestations of the idea in terms of actual machinery and products, specific manufacturing steps, etc. are patentable (and only in certain fields).
 And only if the invention is new and novel.

 If your intent is to manufacture the invention, you need not get a patent on it.
 You can proceed happily to manufacture it .
 If your intent is to manufacture the invention and to try to keep other people from manufacturing it, you do need a patent .
 If your intent is to try to interest a name-brand corporation in buying your invention because it is such a good idea, then you will generally need to get a patent, because most corporations will not speak with you until you obtain one-- and even then they probably won't speak with you.
 However, patents can be expensive.
-Typical fees are (2009 rates):
+Typical fees for "Small Entity" status (2017 rates) are:

 Attorneys/Agents fees (typical):